memfault/interrupt/_drafts/offensive-programming.md

 ## Offensive Programming

-Offensive programming (referred to from here on as OffP), although seemingly opposite in word choice, actually expands upon defensive programming and takes it one step further.
-Instead of just accepting that `malloc()` can fail, software with OffP in mind might assert that `malloc()` _never_ fails.
+Offensive programming, although seemingly opposite in word choice, actually expands upon defensive programming and takes it one step further.
+Instead of just accepting that `malloc()` can fail, software with offensive programming in mind might assert that `malloc()` _never_ fails.
 If a `malloc()` call does fail, the software fatally assert, print enough information for the developer to root cause the issue or capture a core dump, and then reset it back to a known working state.

 In embedded systems, where the entire stack from hardware to software is often built and controlled by a single organization, any bug is the responsibility of